- for Marriott users85

 Earn Elite Status Fast

 With the Marriott Premier Business card, you’ll automatically earn Silver status as long as you are a cardholder.
 You also have the ability to earn Gold Elite status if you spend at least $50,000 on your credit card each account year.
-Additionally, for every $3,000 of spend on your card, you will earn one elite night credit towards elite status.

 - Automatic Silver Elite status with Marriott just for being a cardholder